eliemichel/LilySurfaceScraper/README.md

 You can set a path to your texture library.
 If the path is in absolute form, like `C:\Users\Suzanne\Pictures`, you will not have to save your blend files before you can use the add-on.

-If a path is relative like `image-textures\lily` _LilySurfaceScrapper_ searches for a folder named _image-textures_ next to your .blend project file and saves the textures inside _image-textures_ in a subfolder named _lily_.
+If a path is relative like `image-textures\lily` _LilySurfaceScraper_ searches for a folder named _image-textures_ next to your .blend project file and saves the textures inside _image-textures_ in a subfolder named _lily_.

 ## Usage